-Typically, international health insurance plans are designed to provide coverage for unforeseen illness, injuries and accidents while traveling.
+Typically, international health insurance plans are designed to provide coverage for unforeseen sickness, injuries, and accidents while traveling.
 It is not a cost-effective option for insurance companies to offer coverage for pregnancy and related issues for visitors.
 The purpose of travel medical insurance plans is to cover any unexpected illness, sickness, or injury that happens after the policy goes into effect.
-Since people plan to give birth in their home countries, it is not necessary for visitors insurance to cover it.
-Pregnancy and other maternity related issues usually fall under the pre-existing medical conditions category.
-Because visitors insurance doesn’t cover pre-existing medical conditions, it doesn’t cover pregnancy.
+Since people plan to give birth in their home countries, it is not necessary for visitor insurance to cover it.
+Pregnancy and other maternity-related issues usually fall under the pre-existing medical conditions category.
+Since visitor insurance doesn’t cover pre-existing medical conditions, it doesn’t cover pregnancy.

 Should You Travel When You’re Pregnant?

-Traveling while pregnant is a decision to be made with your doctor and family.
-It’s not recommended to do international travel during the third trimester, but the first and second are fine.
-Again, if your doctor allows you to travel then you still should.
+Traveling while pregnant is a decision to be made in consultation with your doctor and family.
+It is not recommended to travel internationally during the third trimester, but the first and second may be fine.
+Again, if your doctor allows you to travel then you still may.
 There are safety precautions you can take before you travel for your health and peace of mind:

 - Visit your doctor before you leave – Schedule a sonogram before you leave to make sure everything looks okay to travel.

-- Avoid trips to extremely hot areas or areas with contagious diseases.
+- Avoid trips to areas with extreme weather or areas with contagious diseases.

-- Avoid any strenuous activity that can lead to injury.
+- Avoid strenuous activity that can lead to injury.

-- Travel in the first and second trimester of your pregnancy – If OK’d by your doctor the third trimester as well.
+- Travel in the first and second trimesters of your pregnancy; the third trimester, if okayed by your doctor.

-- Save up money in case of a pregnancy related incident – Since pregnancy is not covered under travel insurance, you need to be ready in case you have to pay out of pocket for an emergency.
+- Be prepared financially in the event of a pregnancy-related incident – since pregnancy is not covered under travel insurance, you need to be ready in case you have to pay out-of-pocket for an emergency.

-Should I Buy Visitors Insurance Even If It Doesn’t Cover Pregnancy or Child Birth?
+Should I Buy Visitor Insurance Even If It Doesn’t Cover Pregnancy or Childbirth?

 Yes!
-Even though the policy won’t cover routine OBGYN visits or pregnancy related medication, you will still be thankful to have emergency coverage for any other illness or accident that could happen.
-Remember, you are always able to be seen by a doctor or hospital when you need to, but if pregnancy or child birth is treated while you are traveling, claims could be denied due to it being a pre-existing condition.
-Purchasing a visitors policy will allow you to be treated for illnesses and accidents not related to your pregnancy, which will be beneficial for you and your unborn child.
+Even though the policy won’t cover routine OBGYN visits or pregnancy-related medication, you will still be thankful to have emergency coverage for any other illness or accident that could happen.
+Remember, you are always able to be seen by a doctor or hospital when you need to, but if pregnancy or childbirth is treated while you are traveling, claims could be denied due to it being a pre-existing condition.
+Purchasing a visitor’s policy will allow you to be treated for illnesses or accidents not related to your pregnancy, which will be beneficial for you and your unborn child.

 Finding out you are pregnant shouldn’t delay your travel plans.
-As long as you are healthy and careful, you will have a great trip without any need for pregnancy coverage overseas.
-You still should, however, buy a visitors insurance policy.
-These policies are strictly for the accidents and sudden illnesses.
+As long as you are healthy and careful, you can have a great trip without any need for pregnancy coverage overseas.
+You still should, however, buy a visitor insurance policy.
+These policies are strictly for unexpected accidents and sudden illnesses.
 It’s a security blanket if you end up needing one, there for peace of mind while you travel internationally.
 You will be glad you have it whether you end up using it or not.